thomasclarke/raspi/README.md

 ` import raspi as p` <br>
 This allows me to import the module from the parent directory.<br> Otherwise I could duplicate the `raspi.py` file into the directory.<br>
+Note also that I import it as `p`, so anything starting with `p.` is using code from this module.
 ### A few things you can do with my `raspi` module...
 <ul>
   <li>